Sentences Which Cannot Be Changed into Passive Voice

 Non-convertible Tenses

-The sentences of the following four tenses cannot be changed into passive voice.
+Sentences of the following four tenses cannot be changed into passive voice:

-Sentence having intransitive verbs can also not be converted into passive voice.
+Sentences containing intransitive verbs cannot be converted into passive voice.
 There are two types of verbs:

 Transitive Verbs